bdfinlayson/ruby-class-notes/README.md

     #=> 6

-If you pass an array with too many elements, the method will throw an ArgumentError.
+If you pass an array like this with too many elements, the method will throw an ArgumentError.
+However, you can use the splat operator to "vaccuum" up all arguments after it, as shown in the example below:

+    def introduction(age, gender, *names)
+      name = names.to_a.join(" ")
+      "Meet #{name}, who's #{age} and #{gender}."
+    end

+    introduction(30, "Male", "Bryan", "David", "Finlayson")

+    #=> "Meet Bryan David Finlayson, who's 30 and Male."